Amandeep-98/AmandeepKBookStore/README.md

 11:11Am
 Hi there its 25-11-2021 and From last few days im not  feeling okay as im feeling sick and now im here again my database was not updating even i tried several times.
 But i added producttodb before two days and i updated it in readme  but not on git so here im going to update today and let's go yeah;)

+Came here after sooo long
+03:23 PM due to bad health i dont know what was happening in my project but now i am going to attempt it again from covertype folder's

+;)